 For more information: Email email@example.com

-Primary Eligibility: 14-to-17-year-old girls and boys with either a demonstrated passion for, or an awakening, demonstrated curiosity about birds and/or natural history/science, who are willing to "give back from their Hog Island learning and experiences" in some way to our chapter and to their local communities.
-Our Teen Camp scholarships this year: (a) Coastal Maine Bird Studies for Teens II, and (b) Marine Natural History for Teens.
+Primary Eligibility to Apply for our Scholarship: 14-to-17-year-old girls and boys in our chapter territory, with either a demonstrated passion for, or an awakening, demonstrated curiosity about birds and/or natural history/science, willing to "give back” from their Hog Island learning experiences to our chapter and their local communities.
+First consideration for this scholarship goes to teens living in our chapter territory.

-Secondary Eligibility: If you would be interested in applying to us for scholarships towards Educator Camp or Family Camp, please contact us; those may become a possibility.
-Educator Camp: for teachers, youth leaders… Family Camp: for at least one adult relative/guardian + child aged 8 to 13 years (see Hog Island’s Program descriptions).
+Other Hog Island Scholarship Potentials: If you would be interested in applying to us for possible partial scholarships towards Educator or Family Camps, please contact us; that MAY become a possibility.
+Educator Camp: for teachers, youth leaders…; Family Camp: for at least one adult relative/guardian + child aged 8 to 13 years (see Hog Island’s Program descriptions).

-HOW TO APPLY: Info and application forms are on our website, http://www.appalachianaudubon.org/education.htm, under Hog Island Scholarships.
-Please note: We require that at least one letter of recommendation (non-relative/non-family) accompany your application.
-(Pennsylvania residents: please also see additional youth-camp scholarships for camps in Pennsylvania, on our website.)
+HOW TO APPLY: Our Hog Island Teen Coastal Maine Bird Studies Sessions I and II application form is available on our website, http://www.appalachianaudubon.org/education.htm, under Hog Island Scholarships.
+Please note: We require that at least one letter of recommendation (non-relative and non-family) accompany your application.

-DEADLINE FOR TEEN CAMP SCHOLARSHIPS: Saturday, January 28, 2017 (the last Saturday in January)
+DEADLINE FOR AAS 2018 HOG ISLAND TEEN-CAMP SCHOLARSHIPS: Saturday, January 27, 2018 (the last Saturday in January).

 FOR MORE INFO: Karen Atwood, Education Chair: firstname.lastname@example.org.